-In December 2015, the RSA Group received approval to use the RSA Group Internal Model to calculate the Solvency Capital Requirement ('SCR') including some of its subsidiaries including the Company.
+In December 2015, the RSA Group received approval to use the RSA Group Internal Model to calculate the Solvency Capital Requirement (SCR) for itself and some of its subsidiaries, including the Company.
+In June 2019, RSA Group, in collaboration with Codan Forsikring, made an application to the College of Supervisors to implement Major Model Changes to the Internal Model.
+This application was approved in December 2019.

-As well as being used to calculate the SCR, the model is also used to allocate capital to individual lines of business and to help assess reinsurance purchase and evaluate the impact of e.g. investment strategic decisions.
+As well as being used to calculate the SCR, the Internal Model is also used to allocate capital to individual lines of business and to help assess reinsurance purchase and evaluate the impact of e.g. investment strategic decisions.